-Laser Metal Welding (LMW) offers many advantages over traditional welding methods.
+Laser metal welding offers many advantages compared to traditional welding methods, including:

-- Easy Automation – Software controlled automation can easily be integrated into a laser welding machine.
-Parameter changes are quick and predictable.
+- Easy automation.
+We integrate software-controlled automation into our laser welding machines—making parameter changes quick and predictable.

-- Heat Conduction Welding – One method for welding metals using laser energy is heat conduction welding.
-Used for butt and lap joints, conduction welding maintains a melted pool of metal below and just behind the moving laser.
-Beam mode and focal length affect the aspect ratio of the weld, but generally, conduction welds are wider and shallower than keyhole welds.
+- Heat conduction welding.
+Used for butt and lap joints, conduction welding maintains a melted pool of metal below and behind the moving laser.
+Beam mode and focal length affect the weld’s aspect ratio, but in general, conduction welds are wider and shallower than keyhole welds.

-- Keyhole Welding – In keyhole welding material is vaporized as well as melted.
-The plasma formed in at the front of the weld allows the laser to penetrate deeper.
-Controlling the speed and energy precisely produces a deep narrow weld with no pockets.
-Laser keyhole welding requires higher power density as compared to laser conduction welding.
+- Keyhole welding.
+The laser vaporizes and melts the material.
+The resulting plasma at the front of the weld enables the laser to penetrate deeper.
+By precisely controlling the laser’s speed and energy, you can produce deep, narrow welds with no pockets.
+Laser keyhole welding requires a higher power density compared to conduction welding.

-- Laser Spot Welding – Laser spot welding uses the techniques of laser conduction welding or laser keyhole welding.
-Depending on the thickness of the material, type of material, and size of the spot required single pulse, multiple pulse, or trepanning techniques may be used.
+- Laser spot welding.
+This method uses the techniques of conduction welding or laser keyhole welding.
+Depending on the type of material, its thickness and the size of the weld spot, you can use single-pulse, multiple-pulse or trepanning laser techniques.